Melissa Chen

 Research | Melissa Chen

 In my work, I leverage theories and methods from computing education, human-computer interaction, design research, and the learning sciences.
-I also leverage some technical skills from my time in software engineering and machine learning research.
-I am primarily a qualitative researcher, but also have familiarity with quantitative methods from previous experiences.
+I also leverage some technical skills from my undergrad work as a software engineer intern and machine learning research intern.

 Papers